Historical Vedic religion: Historical Brahminism

 The post-Vedic period of the Second Urbanisation saw a decline of Brahmanism.
-With the growth of political entities, which threatened the income and patronage of the rural Brahmins including; the Sramanic movement, the conquests of eastern empires from Magadha including the Nanda Empire and the Mauryan Empire, and also invasions and foreign rule of the northwestern Indian Subcontinent which brought in new political entities.
-This was overcome by providing new services and incorporating the non-Vedic Indo-Aryan religious heritage of the eastern Ganges plain and local religious traditions, giving rise to contemporary Hinduism.
+With the growth of political entities, which threatened the income and patronage of the rural Brahmins including; the Shramanic movement, the conquests of eastern empires from Magadha including the Nanda Empire and the Mauryan Empire, and also invasions and foreign rule of the northwestern Indian subcontinent which brought in new political entities.
+This was overcome by providing new services and incorporating the non-Vedic Indo-Aryan religious heritage of the eastern Gangetic plain and local religious traditions, giving rise to contemporary Hinduism.
 This "new Brahmanism" appealed to rulers, who were attracted to the supernatural powers and the practical advice Brahmins could provide, and resulted in a resurgence of Brahmanical influence, dominating Indian society since the classical Age of Hinduism in the early centuries CE.

-As a polemical term
+Modern usage

 Nowadays, the term Brahmanism, used interchangeably with Brahminism, is used in several ways.
 It denotes the specific Brahmanical rituals and worldview as preserved in the Śrauta ritual, as distinct from the wide range of popular cultic activity with little connection with them.
-Brahminism also refers specifically to the Brahminical ideology, which sees Brahmins as naturally privileged people entitled to rule and dominate society.
-The term is frequently used by anti-Brahmin opponents, who object against their domination of Indian society and their exclusivist ideology.
-They follow the outline of 19th century colonial rulers, who viewed India's culture as corrupt and degenerate, and its population as irrational.
-In this view, derived from a Christian understanding of religion, the original "God-given religion" was corrupted by priests, in this case Brahmins, and their religion, "Brahminism", which was supposedly imposed on the Indian population.
-Reformist Hindus, and others such as Ambedkar, structured their criticism along similar lines.
+The term is also used in sociopolitical sense in anti-caste discourse; following the outline of the 19th century critique of "Brahminism".
+B. R. Ambedkar and Hindu reformists structured their criticism in opposition to the dominant social position Brahmin had acquired during the time of British rule.

 Textual history

 A Yupa sacrificial post of the time of Vasishka, 3rd century CE.
 Isapur, near Mathura.
 Mathura Museum.

 Texts dating to the Vedic period, composed in Vedic Sanskrit, are mainly the four Vedic Samhitas, but the Brahmanas, Aranyakas, and some of the older Upanishads (Note: Upanishads thought to date from the Vedic period are Bṛhadāraṇyaka, Chāndogya, Jaiminiya Upanishad Brahmana.) are also placed in this period.
+Michael Witzel states that the Vedic canon of texts consists of all the texts that 'originated in and were used by' the Vedic schools.
 The Vedas record the liturgy connected with the rituals and sacrifices.
+The Vedas were initially preserved exclusively via oral transmission with the earliest recorded manuscript found in Nepal in the 11th-century.
 These texts are also considered as a part of the scripture of contemporary Hinduism.